spentura/.github/profile/README.md

 ----

-Spentura projects adopt the [Spentura Open Source Code of Conduct](https://opensource.spentura.com/codeofconduct/).
+Spentura public projects (public repositories) adopt the [Spentura Open Source Code of Conduct](https://opensource.spentura.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.spentura.com/codeofconduct/faq/).

+All private repositories are the copyright of PT Solusi Teknologi Komputer.
+Spentura is a registered trademark of PT Solusi Teknologi Komputer.